 How to Reach Bhutan

 Bhutan is simply reached by air, train, and road from various countries.
 Many countries have direct flights to Bhutan.
 By land, there are three points where you can cross over the Indian border and reach Bhutan.
 These are Gelephu, Samdrup Jongkhar, and Phuentsholing.
-The first two are connected to the Indian state of Assam and the third one connected with West Bengal.
+The first two are connected to the Assam and the third one connected with West Bengal.

 Paro International airport is the one and only international airport to enter into Bhutan by air.
 Paro is surrounded by mountains and is situated at a height of 7332 ft above sea level.
 Other domestic airports include Gelephu airport in south-central Bhutan, Yonphulla in eastern Bhutan and Bathpalanthag Airport in central Bhutan.
 However, Gelephu and Yongphulla airports have closed their operations.